nth-chile/jaredsalzano.com-new/src/content/luupe.md

 order: 3
 ---

 [The Luupe](https://theluupe.com/) is a community of women photographers creating custom content for leading brands.
-We did the development work for their marketing site and blog and built a React UI library for their web app.
+I did the development work for their marketing site and blog and built a React UI library for their web app.

 <img alt="The Luupe type styles" src="/posts/luupe/type.png" />